evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 }
 ```

-Everything should be fine with the test except the missing `message_text_view` ID.
+Everything should be fine, the only problem is that `message_text_view` ID is missing.

 ### Add the greeting TextView